-Membrane activated sludge systems use membranes instead of clarifiers, to separate effluent from biomass.
+Membrane bioreactors combine a membrane process (like ultrafiltration) with a suspended growth bioreactor.
+Membrane activated sludge systems (MBRs) use membranes instead of clarifiers, to separate effluent from biomass.
 Their advantage is that the concentration of mixed liquor in aeration tanks can be much higher than with conventional activated sludge.
-With higher concentrations, the volume of aeration tanks can be decreased.
-Membrane activated sludge systems are currently being constructed at larger municipal facilities, and may be evaluated for implementation at Deer Island in the future.
-Membrane activated sludge systems are not further evaluated in this report.
+With higher concentrations, the volume of aeration tanks can be decreased to maintain the required solids residence time (SRT.)